WanEye/DITA-get-conref/README.md

 4. Look for conref.out in the root folder of your DITA project.

 ### Tip
-Open `conref.out` in a spreadsheet such as LibreOffice Calc.
+Open `conref.csv` in a spreadsheet such as LibreOffice Calc.